jove-decompiler/jove/README.md

 # FAQ
 ### What is jove?
-A: Given a dynamically linked linux executable `E`, jove produces source code for `E` that, when compiled and run, produces the same outputs for the same inputs.
+A: Given a dynamically linked linux executable `E` and a set of inputs `I`, jove produces source code for `E` that, when compiled and run, produces the same results for `I` as the original program.